Canola oil contains trans fats, inflammatory omega-6 fats, and free radicals that increase the risk for mental health problems. Learn how to avoid it.

 Omega-3 essential fatty acids, like the kind found in fish oil, are widely recognized as extremely healthy.

-The ideal diet would contain omega-3 essential fatty acids and omega-6 essential fatty acids in approximately a 1-to-1 ratio.
+The ideal diet would contain omega-3 essential fatty acids and omega-6 essential fatty acids in about a 1-to-1 ratio.

-That is how our long-ago ancestors ate, but now the average American consumes upwards of 20 times more omega-6s than omega-3s due mainly to the widespread use of canola oil and other vegetable oils in the food supply.
-(19, 20)
+That is how our long-ago ancestors ate, but now the average American consumes 15 times more omega-6s than omega-3s.

-Note that some inflammation is a necessary health process — it’s your body’s first line of defense against infection and injury.
+Note that some inflammation is a necessary health process; it’s the body’s first line of defense against infection and injury.

-But this process can get stuck “on” and become chronic, especially when your body is overloaded with omega-6 fatty acids.
+But this process can get stuck “on” and become chronic, especially when the body is overloaded with omega-6 fatty acids.

-Chronic inflammation can shut down energy production in brain cells and slow down the firing of neurons, contributing to ADHD, anxiety, brain fog, depression, memory loss, and even Alzheimer’s.
-(21)
+Chronic inflammation can shut down energy production in brain cells and slow down the firing of neurons, thus contributing to ADHD, anxiety, brain fog, depression, memory loss, and even Alzheimer’s.

 Some experts believe that the omega-6 to omega-3 ratio is the most important health factor, while others believe it’s the actual intake of each that matters most.